 We can now describe the Kuznetsov component of a cubic fourfold as an admissible subcategory in $\Db(\P^3,\cB_0)$.

 \begin{Def} Let $X$ be a cubic fourfold.
 The Kuznetsov component $\Ku(X)$ of $X$ is defined by the semiorthogonal decomposition

 \end{Def}

-We fix a line $L_0\subset X$ and keep the notation as in the previous section.
-We start by describing a fully faithful functor $\Xi\colon\Ku(X)\to\Db(\P^3,\cB_0)$ in Lemma~\ref{lem:so} below.
+Assume now that $X$ is defined over an algebraically closed field with $\Char(k) \neq 2$.
+We fix a line $L_0\subset X$ not contained in a plane in $X$ and keep the notation as in the previous section.
+We start by describing a fully faithful functor $\Xi\colon\Ku(X)\to\Db(\P^3,\cB_0)$.
 The semiorthogonal complement is then described in Proposition~\ref{prop:decomp}.
-The functor $\Xi$ will depend on the choice of $L_0$.

 In the proof of Lemma~\ref{lem:so} we will use several times the following elementary lemma, whose statement and proof are analogous to \cite[Lemma~4.1]{Kuz:fourfold}.

 \begin{Lem} We have linear equivalences in $\wX$: